 2. The DSPTCH Camera Wrist Strap & DSPTCH Camera Sling Strap

 I just recently purchased these camera straps and they are by far my favorite.
 The biggest positive about these camera straps is the fact that I can switch from the DSPTCH wrist strap to the shoulder camera strap in a matter of second.
 No need to spend time changing each strap since they both use the same clips to attach to the camera.
+The DSPTCH camera wrist strap is my personal favorite and is made out of durable paracord.
+DSPTCH also offers a paracord shoulder camera strap, which is going to be my next purchase!

 These DSPTCH camera straps are also super reliable because of how well they are built.
 When you spend money on an expensive camera setup, you want to make sure that you don’t risk dropping it and these camera straps from DSPTCH give me that sense of security.